 Lao Man'E Ancient Tree Sheng Raw Pu'erh Tea

-This tea hails from Lao Man'E village, in the heart of the very best of the puerh tea mountains of Bulang Shan, Xishuanbana, Yunnan province.
-Lao Man'E village is the oldest village in Bulang mountains and also one of the 10 most famous puerh-producing villages in China.
+Lao Man'E village is the oldest village in Bulang mountain, Menghai, and one of the 10 most famous puerh-producing villages in Yunnan.
 The indigenous Bulang ethnic group have been known for growing pu'erh tea since ancient times and has been living in this village for more than 1300 years.
 They believe in Thai Hinayana Buddhism.

 Harvest Time: April 1, 2019

 Floral and fruity, very smooth, full bodied, with a hint of smokiness and a long-lasting aftertaste.

 210oF, 4g for 6 oz of spring/filtered water, 0.5 minute, 12 steepings.
 We advise against the use of tap water as well as purified water.